-Learn how to show up authentically using your values as a compass to guide your business along the right path.
+Use your values as a compass to guide your team and business along the right path.

 A mistake many leaders make is taking for granted that everyone they work with (clients and employees) is aware of the way things “should” be.
 From turnaround and proper response times to other aspects like flexibility, creative collaboration, and more.

 As a visionary in your organization, your values shape the way you do business.
 They’re at the core of how you conduct yourself and set the tone for your interactions and even the type of people you will bring on board.